songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   ***Explanation:*** [Amazon S3 Data Consistency Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html).
 Amazon S3 offers eventual consistency for overwrite PUTS and DELETES in all Regions.

   Amazon S3 achieves high availability by replicating data across multiple servers within AWS data centers.
+If a PUT request is successful, your data is safely stored.
+However, information about the changes must replicate across Amazon S3, which can take some time.

 * Elastic Beanstalk, health colors